“Now the Lord is that Spirit:

 Jesus promised complete protection from drinking any deadly thing for those who “believe” or trust the power of God and his ability to care for us…And so I offer this prayer for Flint, trusting that his children are defended, assured, protected, sound-minded, cleansed, well-governed, guided, comforted and helped.
 (Read article at Flint Journal – Jan.
 28, 2016)

-Detroit and the Results of True Brotherhood
+Article: Detroit and the Results of True Brotherhood

 A look at how brotherhood factored into the swift recovery of Detroit’s bankruptcy filing.